cloud-native-toolkit/software-everywhere/README.md

 ## How to apply a module

-In order to use one of these modules, a terraform script should be created that references the desired module(s).
+In order to use one of these modules, a Terraform script should be created that references the desired module(s).
 For example, to use the `ibmcloud_cluster` module to provision a cluster, the following would be required:

 ```